Cision

 Cision Ltd. is a public relations and earned media software company and services provider.
-The company is incorporated in the Cayman Islands and headquartered in Chicago, Illinois; with clients worldwide.
-The company went public via reverse merger in June 2017.
-In addition to its web-based PR and earned media software as a service (SaaS) suite the Cision Communications Cloud, the company owns online publicity and media services PRNewswire, PRWeb, Bulletin Intelligence, L'Argus de la presse, Help a Reporter Out (HARO), CEDROM-SNI, Prime Research, and Canada Newswire.
-The company operates in the United States, Canada, Europe and Asia.
+The company is incorporated in the Cayman Islands and headquartered in Chicago, Illinois.
+Cision offers a portfolio of services, including PRNewswire, PRWeb, Brandwatch, and Canada Newswire.

-Company is led by Brandon Crawley, Interim CEO & Managing Director Platinum Equity.

 Products and services

-Cision provides public relations services to businesses, using a cloud-based, or software as a service (SaaS) model.
+Cision provides public relations services to businesses.
 The company offers social media monitoring and engagement and media publicity services.

 Cision's software is distributed in seven languages.
-As of June 2014, it is used by more than 16,000 annual subscribers worldwide, including commercial businesses and governmental, educational and non-profit organizations.
+As of June 2014, it was used by more than 16,000 annual subscribers worldwide, including commercial businesses and governmental, educational and non-profit organizations.

 Software

-The company offers three web-based packages: the "CisionMarketing Suite", the "Public Relations Suite" and a "Government Relations and Political Action Committee Suite".
+The company offers three web-based packages: the "CisionMarketing Suite", the "Public Relations Suite" and the "Government Relations and Political Action Committee Suite".
 The Cision "Public Relations Suite" allows users to distribute press releases, access a database of bloggers and journalists (with no option to opt-out), and monitor and analyze news and social media sites.
 The company's "Government Relations Suite" manages government contacts, analyzes lobbying activity, facilitates communication with elected officials and provides PAC compliance software for filing reports to the FEC and state elections commissions.

 Services

-Through a series of acquisitions, the company provides services in PRWeb, HARO, North Social, Eureka, and Media Insight Suite which Cision has continued to operate under the existing brand names.
-Vocus also offers consulting services to support the use of its software products.
+Through a series of acquisitions, the company provides services in PRWeb, HARO, North Social, Eureka, Vocus, and Media Insight Suite which Cision has continued to operate under the existing brand names.

 PRWeb is an online press release service.
 PRWeb services are available through the "Vocus Marketing Suite," the "Vocus PR Suite" or as a separate service.